SpartanNash (NASDAQ:SPTN) Issues FY 2022 Earnings Guidance

-SpartanNash (NASDAQ:SPTN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+SpartanNash (NASDAQ:SPTN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $2.100-$2.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.910.
 The company issued revenue guidance of $8.90 billion-$9.10 billion, compared to the consensus revenue estimate of $9.06 billion.

-SpartanNash (NASDAQ:SPTN – Get Rating) last released its quarterly earnings results on Thursday, February 24th.
-The company reported $0.18 EPS for the quarter, missing the consensus estimate of $0.23 by ($0.05).
-The company had revenue of $2.09 billion for the quarter, compared to analyst estimates of $2.08 billion.
-SpartanNash had a return on equity of 7.99% and a net margin of 0.83%.
-The business’s revenue was down 6.9% on a year-over-year basis.
-During the same period last year, the firm posted $0.43 earnings per share.
-As a group, equities research analysts forecast that SpartanNash will post 2.17 EPS for the current year.
+Several brokerages recently issued reports on SPTN.
+Deutsche Bank Aktiengesellschaft boosted their price target on SpartanNash from $21.00 to $24.00 and gave the company a hold rating in a research note on Friday, November 12th.
+Northcoast Research cut SpartanNash from a buy rating to a neutral rating and set a $16.50 price target for the company. in a research note on Monday, November 15th.
+Finally, Zacks Investment Research upgraded SpartanNash from a sell rating to a hold rating in a research note on Thursday, January 13th.

-Several equities analysts recently commented on SPTN shares.
-Zacks Investment Research raised SpartanNash from a sell rating to a hold rating in a research report on Thursday, January 13th.
-Northcoast Research lowered SpartanNash from a buy rating to a neutral rating and set a $16.50 price target on the stock. in a research report on Monday, November 15th.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on SpartanNash from $21.00 to $24.00 and gave the company a hold rating in a research report on Friday, November 12th.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
+Stockholders of record on Thursday, March 17th will be issued a dividend of $0.21 per share.
+The ex-dividend date is Wednesday, March 16th.
+This is an increase from SpartanNash’s previous quarterly dividend of $0.20.
+This represents a $0.84 annualized dividend and a dividend yield of 2.76%.
+SpartanNash’s dividend payout ratio is 39.02%.

-Several institutional investors and hedge funds have recently made changes to their positions in SPTN.
-UBS Group AG raised its position in shares of SpartanNash by 48.4% in the 3rd quarter.
-UBS Group AG now owns 6,485 shares of the company’s stock valued at $143,000 after purchasing an additional 2,115 shares in the last quarter.
-MetLife Investment Management LLC raised its position in shares of SpartanNash by 22.7% during the 4th quarter.
-MetLife Investment Management LLC now owns 12,524 shares of the company’s stock valued at $323,000 after acquiring an additional 2,315 shares in the last quarter.
-Kingsview Wealth Management LLC acquired a new stake in shares of SpartanNash during the 4th quarter valued at approximately $342,000.
-Mackenzie Financial Corp raised its position in shares of SpartanNash by 18.1% during the 4th quarter.
-Mackenzie Financial Corp now owns 13,280 shares of the company’s stock valued at $342,000 after acquiring an additional 2,034 shares in the last quarter.
-Finally, Millennium Management LLC acquired a new stake in shares of SpartanNash during the 3rd quarter valued at approximately $578,000.
-79.31% of the stock is currently owned by institutional investors.
+Several large investors have recently made changes to their positions in SPTN.
+UBS Group AG increased its holdings in shares of SpartanNash by 48.4% during the third quarter.
+UBS Group AG now owns 6,485 shares of the company’s stock worth $143,000 after buying an additional 2,115 shares in the last quarter.
+MetLife Investment Management LLC increased its holdings in shares of SpartanNash by 22.7% during the fourth quarter.
+MetLife Investment Management LLC now owns 12,524 shares of the company’s stock worth $323,000 after buying an additional 2,315 shares in the last quarter.
+Kingsview Wealth Management LLC acquired a new position in shares of SpartanNash during the fourth quarter worth $342,000.
+Mackenzie Financial Corp increased its holdings in shares of SpartanNash by 18.1% during the fourth quarter.
+Mackenzie Financial Corp now owns 13,280 shares of the company’s stock worth $342,000 after buying an additional 2,034 shares in the last quarter.
+Finally, Millennium Management LLC acquired a new stake in SpartanNash in the third quarter valued at $578,000.
+Institutional investors own 79.31% of the company’s stock.

 About SpartanNash (Get Rating)